nottohave/space-travel-website-practice/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+- [Scrimba Tutorial](https://scrimba.com/learn/spacetravel) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [Challenge Page](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.
+- [Slack-Community](https://www.frontendmentor.io/slack) - Slack community from Frontendmentor.
+There are a lot of nice people here.
+- [keyframe-animation-tutorial](https://youtu.be/YszONjKpgg4) - credit to Web Dev Simplified for animation reference.
+I just need to make simple animation.

 ## Author